custyblak/Network_Forensics_Exercises/README.md

 # Network Forensics Repository

-This collection includes approaches and analyses of PCAP (Packet Capture) files from CyberDefenders challenges and real-world malware incidents with the sole aim to enhance my network forensics skills.
+This collection includes approaches and analyses of PCAP (Packet Capture) files from CyberDefenders challenges and real-world malware incidents with the sole aim of enhancing my Wireshark and network forensics skills.

 ## Table of Contents